 Students (grad students too) should read this essay closely, then read it again.
 I give tips to my students on writing, but Farrell’s are more and better (and better written).

-Below the fold, from my undergrad African development course, the 10 tips I give my students for writing an essay (in their case, a book review).
+From my undergrad African development course, the 10 tips I give my students for writing an essay (in their case, a book review).
 Hat tip to Drezner.

 - Proofread!
 You should not have spelling or grammatical errors.